Li-Jessica/Li-Jessica/README.md

 ### Hey there! 👋

-My name's Jessica Li!
-I am currently pursuing a Bachelor's in Computer Science and Minor in Software Engineering at Western University.
+My name's Jess!
+I'm currently pursuing a Bachelor's in Computer Science and Minor in Software Engineering at Western University.

 I am also currently searching for a 8/12/16 month internship for 2022.
 <!--